johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 ```

 The important things to know here are:
 - A *binding* is the thing getting exported/imported.
-It can be a class, interface, constant, etc..
+It can be a class, interface, constant, etc.
 - Unless it is exported, any entity is *private* to the file it lives in.
 This is good, because it means the class `MyFoo` in file `foo-a.ts` won't ever collide with the class `MyFoo` in file `foo-b.ts`.
 That is, unless you try to import one into the other.
 The point is that both you (the importer of a binding) and someone else (the exporter of a binding) have control over the visibility of code elements.
 In short, you can stay out of each others' way.

 What are the takeaways for the NestJS developer?
 1. For our purposes, we won't use the word *module* to describe this feature; it's really not necessary, and only causes confusion.
-2. We *will* have to be mindful of the overloaded terms `import` and `export` which have separate and unrelated functions in ES Module land and NestJS land.
+2. We *will* have to be mindful of the overloaded terms `import` and `export` which have separate and unrelated functions in ES module land and NestJS land.
 Don't worry, we'll make sure that's easy by the time this article is complete.
 3. Whenever we want to access a *binding* (class, interface, constant, etc.) from another file, we use ES `import`, like `import { AppService } from './app.service';`.
 4. Whenever we want to share one, we use ES `export`, like `export class AppService { ... }`.
 5. It can all be boiled down to one rule: if the entity isn't declared **in the file that wants to use it**, its binding has to be imported from some other file that exports it.